King County Metro: Technology

-Collaborating with several local jurisdictions, Metro was an early adopter of Transit Signal Priority (TSP), a system that can extend green lights to allow buses to get through.
+Collaborating with several local jurisdictions, Metro was an early adopter of Transit signal priority (TSP), a system that can extend green lights to allow buses to get through.
 The system can boost average speeds as much as 8% and is in use on several of the city's busiest corridors, including Aurora Avenue North, Rainier Avenue S and Lake City Way NE.
 The system uses RFID tags that are read as buses approach a TSP equipped intersection.
 In 1998, the fleet was updated with an Automatic Vehicle Location (AVL) system that utilizes battery-powered beacons that read the RFID tags and communicate the buses' location to Metro.

 In 2010, the AVL system was replaced with a GPS-based system as part of a system-wide radio update.
 As a part of the radio update Metro also added automated next stop signs and announcements to all buses.

-In 2010, Metro rolled out a new IP network based ITS infrastructure for its RapidRide service.
-Buses will communicate with roadside equipment using 802.11 wireless technology on the 4.9 GHz public safety band.
+Metro's IP network based ITS infrastructure was updated for the debut of its RapidRide service.
+Buses communicate with roadside equipment using 802.11 wireless technology on the 4.9 GHz public safety band.
 A fiber optic backhaul connects access points and roadside equipment together to Metro's Communication Center.
-The system will extend the legacy RFID-based TSP system.
-It will also be used in conjunction with GPS technology to provide frequent and accurate location updates for next bus arrival signs at RapidRide stations.
+The system extends the legacy RFID-based TSP system and was also used in conjunction with GPS technology to provide frequent and accurate location updates for next bus arrival signs at RapidRide stations.

-The extent of Metro's application of intelligent transportation systems (ITS) for transit information available for customers has been limited to a few projects: